 A couple reports of customers receiving products with sharp burrs on handles.

 Change resistance from 8-to-40 pounds with a simple dial turn.
-Adjustable weight makes switching between exercises more efficient and replaces the need for several kettlebells.
+Adjustable weight makes switching between exercises more efficient and replaces the need for several units.
 Comes with access to trainer-led exercises.

 Getting in shape requires a commitment, but making it to the gym every day can be tough.
 Home fitness equipment provides an effective workout and certainly makes sticking to your exercise goals a little easier – and kettlebells definitely have a place in your home workout regimen.
 Unlike a treadmill or elliptical, kettlebells probably aren’t going to become an eyesore in the corner of your bedroom and still provide a few heart-pounding workouts.
 They’re more versatile than the same old hand weights, though, so you can create an exercise regime that’s tailored to your specific fitness goals.

 Buying a kettlebell probably doesn’t seem that difficult, but many factors actually affect how well this equipment fits into your workout routine.
 Finding the right model means knowing what materials to look for, what type of handles best meet your needs, and the proper weight to give you the best workout.
 With so many options available, choosing the ideal kettlebell can definitely be a challenge.

 If you haven’t worked out with kettlebells before, you may not know what all the fuss is about.
 There’s a good reason why they’ve become such a popular workout tool in recent years.

 First of all, kettlebells can provide an incredible workout.
 When you swing them, you can elevate your heart rate quickly and burn up to 20 calories per minute, which is often more than you’d do in a cardio class at the gym.
 Best of all, they actually combine the best of a cardio and strength training workout so you never have to choose between the two again.